 There’s more to crate training than just a crate.
 Here’s what else you’ll need:

-- Bedding: You’ll need bedding to keep your dog comfortable, but avoid extra-plush dog beds, which might absorb urine and make it difficult to tell if your dog has had an accident inside.
+- Bedding: You’ll need bedding to keep your dog comfortable, but if you're crate training a puppy or an older dog who still needs housetraining, avoid extra-plush dog beds.
+The extra cushioning might absorb urine and make it difficult to tell if your dog has had an accident inside.
 Some puppies may be tempted to chew up or destroy overstuffed bedding when left in the crate, too.
 A simple crate mat like the Frisco Micro Terry Dog Crate Mat is a good choice for pups still acclimating to the crate.

 - Treats: Tasty snacks are an important part of the crate introduction process (and any other type of training you want to do with your pup).
 Small savory treats, like Wellness Soft Puppy Bites Lamb & Salmon Recipe Grain-Free Dog Treats, help reinforce the idea that good things happen inside the crate.

-- Toys: Puppies are non-stop, so helping them chill out in the crate can be a challenge.
+- Toys: For dogs with tons of energy, like puppies, helping them chill out in the crate can be a challenge.
 That’s where busy toys come into the picture.
 Giving your pup something to do when left alone inside can help keep them focused and happy until they drift off to sleep.
-Treat-stuffable toys like the KONG Classic or a West Paw Zogoflex Small Tux Tough Treat Dispensing Dog Chew Toy are tough enough to stand up to sharp puppy teeth and can be filled according to your pup’s level of toy unpacking expertise.
+Treat-stuffable toys like the KONG Classic or a West Paw Zogoflex Small Tux Tough Treat Dispensing Dog Chew Toy are tough enough to stand up to most dogs' powerful teeth and can be filled according to your pup’s level of toy unpacking expertise.
 (Some pups can get frustrated if the treat toy is too jam-packed.)
-Always test the durability of any toy before leaving your puppy alone with it to make sure they can’t bite pieces of it off that could be a choking hazard.
+Always test the durability of any toy before leaving your dog alone with it to make sure they can’t bite pieces of it off that could be a choking hazard.

-Crate location is particularly important at night, since young pups often need to go out for a potty trip at least once before morning.
+Crate location is particularly important at night, especially for young puppies who often need to go out for a potty trip at least once before morning.
 You’ll want to put the crate close enough to your bed that you can hear them ask to go out—and somewhere easy for you to get to, so you don’t have to fumble around in the middle of the night.
-If keeping the crate in your bedroom isn’t an option, consider using a dog monitor near the crate so you can hear when your pup needs a potty trip.
+If keeping the crate in your bedroom isn’t an option, consider using a dog monitor near the crate so you can hear when your puppy needs a potty trip.

 It can be helpful to purchase two crates, especially for pet parents with larger dogs who require oversized crates that aren’t easy to move around.
 Keep one in the common area where your pup will hang out during the day, and one where they sleep at night.

-How to Crate Train a Puppy: Step by Step
+How to Crate Train a Dog: Step by Step

 Ready to dive into crate training?
 Here’s how it’s done.

-How to Crate Train Your Puppy: Tips and Tricks
+How to Crate Train Your Dog: Tips and Tricks

 The following simple tips can help speed the crate training process:

-- Always give your puppy a potty break before putting them in the crate, and don’t forget to take them outside immediately after letting them out.
+- Always give your dog a potty break before putting them in the crate, and don’t forget to take them outside immediately after letting them out.
+This is especially important for puppies, whose "hold time" is still developing.

-- Don’t crate your puppy for too long.
+- Don’t crate your dog for too long.
 Doing so might force them to soil inside.
-Your pup’s “hold time” is roughly their age in months translated to hours, which means a 4-month-old puppy can hold it for about four hours.
-(Remember, play and excitement can make your pup need to go out more frequently.)
+Again, this is the biggest concern for puppies, whose “hold time” is roughly their age in months translated to hours.
+That means a 4-month-old puppy can hold it for about four hours.
+(Remember, play and excitement can make your pup need to go out more frequently, too.)
+For adult dogs, avoid crating them for more than four hours.
+That means that you should plan for a mid-day break if you'll be leaving your dog crated during the work day.

 - The crate should never be used for punishment.
 Remember, the most important aspect of crate training is ensuring that your pup thinks it’s a fantastic place to hang out!

-If your puppy still isn’t settling into the crate, they may be experiencing separation anxiety or discomfort.
-Check out our tips on dealing with puppy separation anxiety and talk to your vet for advice tailored to your unique pup.
+If your dog still isn’t settling into the crate, they may be experiencing separation anxiety or discomfort.
+Check out our tips on dealing with dog separation anxiety and puppy separation anxiety in particular, and talk to your vet for advice tailored to your unique pup.

 But if you follow these tips, chances are that before long, your puppy will begin to happily settle into their crate with ease—and that’s a big life improvement both for them and for you.